 Yes, we are open.
 The canyon is open for tours and ready to go.
 The slot canyons have been closed for over a year.
 On the 485th day of being closed, Antelope Canyon finally reopened.
 Our workers and tour guides are excited to start taking people back into the canyons.
 Our tour guides are all passionate about what they do.
 They are very informative when it comes to the history and geology of these rock formations.

 At the moment we are offering two kinds of tours at Dixie’s Lower Antelope Canyon Tours.
 We have the classic Lower Antelope Canyon tour and the Let’s Cruise tour as well.
 Our hours are from 6:45 am to 4:45 pm and our tours run every 30 minutes.

 What you need to know

 Now to the important information.
 Since Antelope Canyon is open it means that there are some safety precautions in place.
 These practices are to keep everyone safe and healthy.
-Masks are needed when you get on the vehicle and when you are coming back to get back on the vehicle.
+Masks are needed when you first get on the vehicle and when you are coming back in the same vehicle.